 - Click Submit to start the change of address process.

-Congratulations, you’ve changed your domain name and moved the website.
-You now have the new website working with a new domain name and a full backup of the original site in case of problems.
+Congratulations, you’ve changed your WordPress website name URL.
+You now have a website working with your new domain name and a full backup of the original site in case of problems.